tinarskii/manao/README.md

 ```

 You will receive a user access token and a refresh token, add them to your `.env` file.
+**Note:** You should run the following command 2 times, once for the bot account and once for the broadcaster account, make sure
+to logout of Twitch before running the command again.
+Put the access token and refresh token in the `.env` file accordingly.

 ### What's `server.crt` and `server.key` files?

 These files are used to run the webserver in HTTPS.
 If you want to use HTTPS, you can generate these files using OpenSSL
-or
-other tools.
+or any other tools.
 If you don't want to use HTTPS, you can remove the `server.crt` and `server.key` in `server/server.ts`.

 ### I couldn't install Bun in my system